 Wash it all down with one of their classic mimosas, or try the blueberry mimosa for a fruitier take on the classic tipple.

 They offer brunch on both Saturdays and Sundays, but reservations are required.

 Buttermilk Kitchen is another Buckhead delight and epitomizes the best brunch in Atlanta with a side of southern hospitality.
 The brainchild of chef Suzanne Vizethann, Buttermilk Kitchen specializes in breakfast classics that use local and sustainable ingredients and rocks a from-scratch kitchen.

 Naturally, you have to order a chicken biscuit with fried chicken on Vizethann’s famous biscuit with housemade red pepper jelly and a side of pimento cheese grits.

-If that’s not enough, there’s also a waffle burger made with local sausage-beef.
-Healthy minded folks can stick to lighter, but just as delicious, dishes like the vegan cereal bowl (chia pudding) and house-roasted granola with Atlanta Fresh yogurt.
+If that’s not enough, there’s also a waffle burger made with local sausage beef.
+Healthy-minded folks can stick to lighter, but just as delicious, dishes like the vegan cereal bowl (chia pudding) and house-roasted granola with Atlanta Fresh yogurt.
 Their menu is literally making our mouths water.

 When you consider how good brunch at West Egg Cafe is it’s easy to see why people declare the Westside to be the Best Side.

 People come in droves to dine in the bright and airy restaurant at the edge of the White Provisions District.
 Expect to wait at least an hour, but don’t worry, you can quell those hunger pangs with one of pastry chef Carrie Hudson’s housemade pop tarts or turnovers and a cup of Batdorf & Bronson coffee sold at the counter in the front of the restaurant.